Nexus Dynamics

 Stability

-These values are not propaganda—Nexus leadership genuinely believes them.
-That's what makes them dangerous.
+These values are not propaganda โ Nexus leadership genuinely holds them.
+That is what makes them load-bearing.
 When efficiency becomes sacred, humans become variables.
 When integration becomes paramount, individuality becomes inefficiency.
-The values that rebuilt civilization after the Cascade are the same values that could end it again.
+The Dregs are full of people who were processed through these values and came out the other side as surplus.
+The values did not fail them.
+The values worked exactly as designed.

 Strategic Agenda